deskin/snoopy/README.md

 ---
 ## Summary
 By analyzing the orbital elements of 2018 AV2 we approximate the next closest Earth approach to be 2041 September 1 (+/- 1 day).
-We find an approximate Hohmann transfer window open between 2041 March 1 -- 2041 May 1 and arrival between 2041 November 1 -- 2042 January 1 with Earth-departure "$C_3 < 1 km^2/s^2$" and rendezvous "delta-V $< 500 m/s$".
+We find an approximate Hohmann transfer window open between 2041 March 1 -- 2041 May 1 and arrival between 2041 November 1 -- 2042 January 1 with Earth-departure $C_3 < 1 km^2/s^2$ and rendezvous delta-V $< 500 m/s$.
 This can be used for evaluating project feasibility, further refinement of orbital dynamics, and initial constraints on spacecraft design.

 ## Background and 2018 AV2 Orbital Elements
-The object designated 2018 AV2 was detected in late 2017.
+The object designated 2018 AV2 was detected in late 2017 near an Earth close approach.
 The orbital elements used are obtained from [[1]](#1-pseudo-mpec-for-za9872d--2018-av2):

 Epoch 2018 Jan 19 00:00:00/ 2458137.5 JD
 Semimajor axis $a = 1.029147132 +/- 2.1e-6 AU$